-We will follow the Peterborough City Council's co-ordinated scheme with regard to the closing date for the receipt of the admission form and the issuing of an offer letter.
+We will follow the city council's co-ordinated scheme with regard to the closing date for the receipt of the admission form and the issuing of an offer letter.

 Unsuccessful applicants have the right to appeal and should ask the school to provide a copy of the appeal procedure.